-The dean of the graduate school, appointed by the president, establishes and enforces standards of graduate work, recommends and coordinates plans for the development of graduate programs, and formulates policies to implement such plans.
+The dean of the graduate school, appointed by the vice president for research and graduate education, establishes and enforces standards of graduate work, recommends and coordinates plans for the development of graduate programs, and formulates policies to implement such plans.
 The dean serves ex officio on the graduate council, chairs meetings of the graduate faculty, coordinates graduate curricula, has administrative responsibility for admission to graduate study, and nominates candidates for graduate degrees.
-The dean of the graduate school reports directly to the provost.
+The dean of the graduate school reports directly to and serves at the pleasure of the vice president for research and graduate education, and collaborates with the provost on academic issues.

-ASSOCIATE PROVOST AND DEAN OF UNDERGRADUATE AFFAIRS
+DEAN OF UNDERGRADUATE STUDIES

-The associate provost and dean of undergraduate affairs, appointed by the president, establishes and enforces standards of undergraduate work, recommends and coordinates plans for the development and improvement of undergraduate programs, and formulates policies to implement such plans.
-The associate provost and dean of undergraduate affairs reports directly to the provost.
+The dean of undergraduate studies, appointed by the vice president for academic affairs and provost, establishes and enforces standards of undergraduate work, recommends and coordinates plans for the development and improvement of undergraduate programs, and formulates policies to implement such plans.
+The dean of undergraduate studies reports directly to and serves at the pleasure of the provost.